fridgerage2023/.github/README.md

 ## Introduction 📚

-**Fridge Rage** is a free software tool designed to revolutionize the way you look at your fridge.
-Powered by generative AI, Fridge Rage assists busy individuals in transforming their leftover food into innovative and delightful recipes, tailored specifically to personal tastes and preferences.
+**Fridge Rage** is a free software integrated with generative AI helping busy individuals use leftover food as ingredients to generate delightful, healthy, and innovative recipes, tailoring by personal tastes.

 ---